I became a youth pastor in 1971. I've been pastoring ever since - for fifty-one years.

 A pastor enters into the grief of others.
 We have been trained to do this.
 Many pastors do this with excellence.

 Not a week goes by without one or more grief-stricken people contacting Linda and I for help.
 In this, we are not exceptional.
 Every pastor does this.

 Here are some of the ways I have done this, over five decades.
 I present this to you as non-exceptional pastoral ministry.
 Every pastor who views their calling as a shepherd to others knows about this.
 Every shepherd-pastor has a list like mine.

-We do funerals.
 We meet and pray with people who have lost loved ones.